Frequently Asked Questions

 Are the facilitators of the retreat trained therapist and coaches?

-Yes, our facilitators are trained in the field of mental and physical health and surfing coaching.
-At the team page you can learn more about their background, education and trainings and their motivation to facilitate the retreat.
+Yes, our facilitators are trained in the field of mental and physical health and surf coaching.
+Surf to our team page to learn more about their background, education, training and motivation to facilitate the retreat.

 What kind of food do we get at the retreat?

-All meals are included at the retreat except for our last night’s dinner.
+Most meals are included at the retreat.
+You will be served 4 times diner, 5 times lunch and 6 times breakfast.
 Breakfast is a standard European breakfast with bread, spreads, eggs, meat, yoghurt, muesli, fruit, coffee, tea and juice.
 For lunch and dinner the chefs will make fusion cooked meals and sandwiches.
 If you have allergies or a special diet please inform us.
 We will try our best to meet your needs!

 When does the surf therapy programme start and end?